A Query Profile is a named collection of search request parameters given in the configuration.

 For example, a query profile may contain values which depend on both the market

-in which the request originated (market
+in which the request originated (market), the kind of device (model)

-and the bucket in question (bucket
+and the bucket in question (bucket).

-Such variants over a set of request parameters may be represented in a single query profile, by defining nested variants of the query profile for the relevant combinations of request values.
-A complete example:
+Such variants over a set of request parameters may be represented in a single query profile,

-It is possible to define variants across several levels in an inheritance hierarchy.
-The variant dimensions are inherited from parent to child, with the usual precedence rules (depth first left to right), so a parent profile may define the dimensions and the child the values over which it should vary.
+so a parent profile may define the dimensions and the child the values over which it should vary.

-Variant resolution within a profile has precedence over resolution in parents.
-This means e.g. that a default value for a given property in a sub-profile will be chosen over a perfect variant match in an inherited profile.
+This means e.g. that a default value for a given property in a sub-profile will be chosen

 Variants may specify their own inherited profiles, as in:

-Values are resolved in this profile and inherited profiles "interleaved" by the variant resolution order (which is specificity by default).
-E.g. by decreasing priority:
+Values are resolved in this profile and inherited profiles "interleaved" by the variant resolution order

 …